 We understand the critical importance of supporting the parent and adult attachments in a child's life, and so our very small class sizes of 6-8 children per group helps create the nurturing environment that children need.

 When I was a child, I studied in public schools in Los Angeles from elementary school all the way to college.
-If public education taught me anything, it was to realize that education can be so much more!
 Alongside my public education I studied Indian dance from a young age.
 The stories told through the dance nurtured me, and the technical perfection the art demands taught me focus and discipline, not to mention strength and grace.
-My arts education gave me so much more than the dulling experience of the mass education offered in public schools and I am so grateful for this.
+Honestly, my arts education gave me so much compared to the mass education I experienced in public schools - and I am grateful for this.

-Ironically, despite my unhappy experiences with public schools - or perhaps because of them, one day, I found myself teaching in a public charter school in a first grade classroom.
+Ironically, one day I found myself teaching in a public charter school in a first grade classroom.
 I had visions of bringing a holistic approach to education into the public schools.
 After 4 years, I realized that the system did not support such endeavors.
 Seeking out a place where such ideas are encouraged, I accepted a job as a teacher at a progressive preschool where I taught for a number of years.

 Now, I am eager to bring my knowledge of arts education together with experiences in preschool education, while mixing in my passion for stories and my natural inclination towards holistic living to start this new endeavor: Elephánta Preschool.